koajs/koa-redis/README.md

 * _all [`ioredis`](https://github.com/luin/ioredis/blob/master/API.md#new-redisport-host-options) options_ - Useful things include `url`, `host`, `port`, and `path` to the server.
 Defaults to `127.0.0.1:6379`
 * `db` (number) - will run `client.select(db)` after connection
 * `client` (object) - supply your own client, all other options are ignored unless `duplicate` is also supplied
-* `duplicate` (boolean) - When true, it will run `client.duplicate(options)` on the supplied `client` and use all other options supplied.
+* `duplicate` (boolean) - When true, it will run `client.duplicate()` on the supplied `client` and use all other options supplied.
 This is useful if you want to select a different DB for sessions but also want to base from the same client object.
 * `serialize` - Used to serialize the data that is saved into the store.
 * `unserialize` - Used to unserialize the data that is fetched from the store.
 * `isRedisCluster` (boolean) - Used for creating a Redis cluster instance per [`ioredis`][cluster] Cluster options, if set to `true`, then a new Redis cluster will be instantiated with `new Redis.Cluster(options.nodes, options.clusterOptions)` (see [Cluster docs][cluster] for more info).